Sara Leeds

-Sara Leeds (born 1994/1995) is an American TikToker.
-She is best known for her doorman interview videos on TikTok.
+Sara Leeds (born 1994/1995) is an American social media influencer.
+She is best known for her TikTok series Doorman Stories.

 Life and career

 Leeds was born in New York, the daughter of a New York University professor.

-Leeds created her TikTok account in 2023, posting her first video on January 24, 2023, where she interviewed a doorman who shared a story about a sleepwalker who walked down to the lobby naked.
+In January 2023, Leeds began the video series Doorman Stories on TikTok, posting her first video on January 24, 2023, where she interviewed a doorman who shared a story about a sleepwalker who walked down to the lobby naked.
 After posting numerous doorman interview videos, she gained popularity, interviewing more than 100 doorman and gaining over 5.8 million likes throughout all her videos.